AdaptiveMotorControlLab/CellSeg3D/docs/res/inference_module_guide.rst

     | For example, using a VNet on the third image of a folder, called "volume_1.tif" will yield :
     |   *volume_1_VNet_2022_04_06_15_49_42_pred3.tif*

+You can then choose one of the selected models above, which will be used for inference.

+If you want to see your results without anisotropy when you have anistropic images, you can specify that you have anisotropic data and set the resolution of your image in micron, this wil save & show the results without anisotropy.

+You can perform thresholding to binarize your labels, all values beneath the confidence threshold will be set to 0 using this.
+If you wish to use instance segmentation it is recommended to use threshlding.

-You can also select whether you'd like to see the results in napari afterwards; by default the first image processed will be displayed, but you can choose to display up to three or ten at once.
+You can also select whether you'd like to see the results in napari afterwards; by default the first image processed will be displayed, but you can choose to display up to ten at once.
+You can also request to see the originals.

 When you are done choosing your parameters, you can press the **Start** button to begin the inference process.
-Once it has finished, results will be saved then displayed in napari; each ouput will be paired with its original.
+Once it has finished, results will be saved then displayed in napari; each output will be paired with its original.

 .. hint::
-    | **Results** will be displayed using the **twilight shifted** colormap, whereas the **original** image will show in the **inferno** colormap.
+    | **Results** will be displayed using the **twilight shifted** colormap if raw or **turbo** if thresholded,
+    | whereas the **original** image will be shown in the **inferno** colormap.
     | Feel free to change the **colormap** or **contrast** when viewing results to ensure you can properly see the labels.
     | You'll most likely want to use **3D view** and **grid mode** in napari when checking results more broadly.